 This year, we received the Gold School Games Kitemark for our commitment to school sports through our curriculum and extra curricular activities during the 2016/17 academic year.
 We are incredibly proud of this!

 At St. Thomas' we offer a wide range of sporting opportunities to our children.
 We encourage the children to participate in competitions with our local schools including football, swimming and cross country running.
 We are now also rewarding children for their dedication to sport outside of PE and games lessons through Children's University.

 We offer a range of after school sports clubs to all our children.
-This includes football across all the year groups, gymnastics, cross county and multi skills in years 1 and 2.
+This includes football across all the year groups, gymnastics, cross county, tennis, athletics and multi skills in Year One and Two.

 1.1 Physical education develops the children’s knowledge, skills and understanding, so that they can perform with increasing competence and confidence in a range of physical activities.
 These include dance, games, gymnastics, swimming and water safety, athletics and outdoor adventure activities.
 Physical education promotes an understanding in children of their bodies in action.
 It involves thinking, selecting and applying skills and promotes positive attitudes towards a healthy lifestyle.
 Thus we enable them to make informed choices about physical activity throughout their lives.

 •to enable children to develop and explore physical skills with increasing control and co-ordination;